How Age, Hormones, and Diet Affect Your Skin

 The hormone connection: what estrogen does for your skin

-Of all the factors that affect how your skin looks and feels after the age of 50, hormonal changes are arguably the most powerful.
+Of all the factors in how age, hormones, and diet affect the skin, hormonal change is arguably the most powerful and the most immediate after menopause.
 And at the center of that change is estrogen.

 When estrogen declines during perimenopause and menopause, all three of these functions slow down simultaneously.
 Research shows that skin loses approximately 30% of its collagen in the first five years after menopause.
 Hyaluronic acid content drops, and the skin barrier becomes thinner and more reactive.